Best Magento 2 Themes to Try for Your Shop

 The variety of layout styles that range from simplistic and modern to creative, vintage, and luxurious, straightforward navigation, instant code optimization, and multiple widgets make this theme in the highest demand.

-Short for furniture, this theme is made for, as you might have guessed - furniture, home, and decor stores.
-Furni is notably more lightweight than other eCommerce templates to provide maximum speed and efficiency during your store’s performance on smartphones and computers.
+This theme is made for furniture and home decor stores.
+Outstock is notably more lightweight than other Magento eCommerfe themes to provide maximum speed and efficiency during your store’s performance on smartphones and computers.

 Substantial and more colorful banners will make sure you can better demonstrate your home and decor items.
 You can also place your most appealing or best-priced products on your homepage to motivate your clients to explore them further in the catalog.